Zepbound vs Trulicity: How they compare for weight loss

 Finally, Zepbound is considerably more expensive than older non-GLP-1 weight-loss medications and diabetes drugs prescribed off-label for weight loss.
 The diabetes drug metformin, for example, typically ranges from $10 to $30 a month, depending on dosage.

 Eli Lilly has a cost navigator that you can use to check insurance coverage quickly.
-However, since Zepbound is relatively new, and your insurance company plan documents may be outdated, you’ll need to call your insurer to determine your coverage.
+However, since Zepbound is still relatively new, and your insurance company plan documents may not be updated, you’ll need to call your insurer to determine your coverage.
 Some plans exclude prescription drugs for weight loss.
 Other insurers may cover Zepbound but only with prior authorization.
 If it’s covered, you may still have to pay out-of-pocket until you meet your yearly deductible and co-payments.

 See if you qualify and check the limitations here.
 One key exclusion: You can’t use the card if you have state, federal, or government-funded health care, including Medicare or Medicaid.

-These come with a few caveats:
+These come with two caveats:

 Drug discount programs like GoodRx, Drugs.com, and SingleCare may offer coupons or coupon codes that can help trim retail prices or at least bring them closer to the manufacturer’s list price if you don’t have insurance or don’t qualify for the manufacturer’s savings card.